top of page

 Years ago, people may have shrugged off these traumatic experiences and gone without support.

-Fortunately, mental health challenges have come to the forefront recently as something that deserves treatment and support.
-This has laid the groundwork for increased research on trauma.
+Fortunately, mental health challenges and trauma-informed care have come to the forefront recently as something that deserves treatment and support.
+This has laid the groundwork for increased research on trauma and how it shows up in diverse populations.

-This increases society’s understanding of trauma.
-As society’s understanding of trauma increases, so do the therapeutic approaches used to treat it.
+As society’s understanding of trauma increases, so do the neurodiversity-affirming therapy approaches used to treat it.

-One of these innovative approaches to therapy is Brainspotting therapy.
+One of these innovative modalities is Brainspotting therapy.

-This approach combines and uses aspects of EMDR, mindfulness, and brain- and body-based therapies to address PTSD or CPTSD and other mental health challenges that may contain a trauma-related component, such as anxiety or depression.
+This approach integrates elements of EMDR, mindfulness, and brain-based therapies to address PTSD or CPTSD and other mental health challenges that may contain a trauma-related component, such as anxiety or depression.

-If you or someone you know has experienced trauma or is currently experiencing these symptoms, Rebecca at Blue Sky Learning could support you with Brainspotting therapy.
+If you or someone you know has experienced trauma or is currently experiencing these symptoms, Rebecca at Blue Sky Learning could support you with Brainspotting therapy, a neurodiversity-affirming and somatic-based trauma therapy.

 Use this blog as a brief guide to understanding what trauma is, how Brainspotting therapy can help, and some common coping strategies that accompany this approach.